 Conductive Hearing Loss

 Conductive hearing loss occurs when sound vibrations cannot travel through the outer ear to the middle ear.
-People experiencing this condition are unable to perceive soft and muffled sounds.
+Persons experiencing this condition are unable to perceive soft and muffled sounds.
 Common causes of conductive hearing loss include allergies, ear infections, wax build-up in the ear and swimmer's ear (a bacterial infection caused by water in the outer ear canal for a long time; the water provides a moist environment for bacteria to grow).
 If left untreated, ear infections may result in scar tissue that reduces eardrum function.

 Doctors administer antifungal drugs to treat ear infections.
 Surgery is necessary in the case of tumours.
 The hearing nerve's condition can determine the best solution to improve hearing.
 The solutions can be using Osseo integrated devices, bone-conduction hearing aid, or regular hearing aid.